flashrom/artec_dongle_fpga/sw/readme.txt

 Windows:
-To used the python script on windows
+To use the python script on windows
 Python for Windows extensions have to be installed

 http://sourceforge.net/projects/pywin32